ithombs/ChessWeb/README.md

 # ChessWeb
 Version 1.1 of ChessWeb.
 This time using Hibernate and other useful Spring tools.

-This project is mostly a sandbox for prototyping, sketching out, and implementing various pieces of functionality that I come across that interest me.
+This project is mostly a sandbox for prototyping, sketching out, and implementing various pieces of functionality that might interest me.
 Points of interest within the project are as follows:

 * Basic usage of Spring functionality
    * Login security